clusterio/clusterio/docs/configuration.md

 Defaults to true.

-## Slave Configuration
+## Host Configuration

-### slave.name
+### host.name

-Name of the slave.
+Name of the host.
-Shows up in slave lists and is used to reference this slave in the clusterioctl command line interface.
+Shows up in host lists and is used to reference this host in the clusterioctl command line interface.

-Defaults to "New Slave".
+Defaults to "New Host".

-### slave.id
+### host.id

-Immutable numeric id of the slave which uniquely identifies this slave in the cluster.
+Immutable numeric id of the host which uniquely identifies this host in the cluster.

 Defaults to a random 31 bit number.

-### slave.factorio_directory
+### host.factorio_directory

 Directory to look for the Factorio server(s) in.
 This can either point to a Factorio server directory, or to a directory containing multiple versions of the Factorio server.